a3chron/gith/README.md

 You can also manually edit the config file, although editing with gith ensures that no invalid configurations are used.

+**If you have anything you'd like to configure in the settings or options, don't hesitate to open an issue.**

 ## What is and what will work

 - [ ] Branch